How to use the µTest++ Testing Framework

 In the first case, eq()

 In the second case, a custom operator is used.
-To avoid interference with other operators, this custom operator is defined in a separate namespace (which must be explicitly referred to as shown) and matches only operands of specific types.
+To avoid conflicts with other operators, this custom operator is defined in a separate namespace (which must be explicitly referenced as shown) and matches only operands of specific types.

 To cast the integer constant 42

-), which is also defined in the separate
+) is available, also defined in the separate micro_test_plus

 namespace.

-In addition to literals used to define constants, there are also definitions available to cast expressions.
+In addition to literals for constants, there are also definitions to cast expressions.

-For the custom operators to match, at least one of the operands must be of the specific type, usually the constant using a literal.
-If both are expressions, at least one of them must be cast.
+For the custom operators to match, at least one operand must be of the specific type, usually the constant via a literal.
+If both are expressions, at least one must be cast.

 More complex tests

-For simple tests, invoking multiple test cases in main()
+For simple scenarios, invoking multiple test cases in main()

 may suffice.

-For more complex applications, test cases can be grouped into test suites and invoked, possibly multiple times with different arguments.
+For more complex applications, test cases can be grouped into test suites and invoked, potentially multiple times with different arguments.

 namespace os = micro_os_plus;